If you haven’t started it’s time to get started on your holiday marketing ideas! This is your Social Media Holiday Marketing Guide and More.

 AND Yes you can start promoting your Christmas products right at the beginning of November 🙂

 Make Seasonal Products a Priority

-Here is a great example fron Annie Cushing the founder of Annielytics of how remarketing is fabulous for consumers:
+Here is a great example from Annie Cushing the founder of Annielytics of how remarketing is fabulous for consumers:

-” A couple years ago, I left a couple key gifts in the cart on one website but checked them off as bought.
+” A couple of years ago, I left a couple of key gifts in the cart on one website but checked them off as bought.